Clifton Chenier

-Clifton Chenier (June 25, 1925 – December 12, 1987) was an American musician known as a pioneer of zydeco, a style of music that arose from Creole music, with R&B, blues, and Cajun influences.
+Clifton Chenier (June 25, 1925 – December 12, 1987) was an American musician known as a pioneer of zydeco, a style of music that arose from Creole music, with R&B, and blues influences.
 He sang and played the accordion.
 Chenier won a Grammy Award in 1983.

 Chenier was known as the King of Zydeco, and also billed as the King of the South.

 Biography

 Chenier was a native of Leonville, Louisiana, near Opelousas.
 He spoke Louisiana French as a first language.

 Chenier was exposed to music growing up, as he accompanied his father, Joseph Chenier, a farmer and player of the single-row diatonic accordion, to dances.
 His uncle, Morris Chenier, played fiddle.
 Musical influences that he cited from radio were Muddy Waters, Peetie Wheatstraw, and Lightning Hopkins, while local influences included Creole musicians Claude Faulk, Jesse and ZoZo Reynolds, and Sidney Babineaux.
 Clifton began playing accordion around 1947, and by 1950 was playing in a club in Basile with his brother Cleveland Chenier on rubboard.
 Before launching a professional music career, Chenier worked in fields and at a Gulf Oil refinery in Port Arthur, Texas, outside of whose gates he also played music with Cleveland.

 Chenier began his recording career in 1954, when he signed with Elko Records and released Cliston Blues [sic], a regional success.
 Imperial Records picked up and reissued the single and Chenier cut four more sides for their "Post" subsidiary.
 These early sides were credited to Cliston Chanier.
 In 1955, he signed with Specialty Records and garnered his first national hit with his label debut "Eh, 'tite Fille" ("Hey, Little Girl", a cover of Professor Longhair's song).
 The release's national success led to numerous tours with popular rhythm and blues performers such as Ray Charles, Etta James, Chuck Berry, Little Richard, T-Bone Walker, and Lowell Fulson.
 He also toured in the early days with Clarence Garlow, billed as the Two Crazy Frenchmen.
 Chenier was signed with Chess Records in Chicago, followed by the Arhoolie label in the early 1960s.
 Arhoolie gave Chenier exposure to new audiences of blues and rock listeners across the US.